Azure/Avere/src/terraform/examples/e2e/README.md

 <p><code>
 deadlinecommand -SubmitCommandLineJob -name Moana-Island -executable pbrt.exe -arguments "--outfile W:\pbrt\moana\island.png R:\pbrt\moana\pbrt\island.pbrt"
 </code></p>

+## 10 GitOps

+The following [GitHub Actions](https://github.com/features/actions) workflow files can optionally be leveraged to enable a Pull Request-driven automated deployment worklow.
+Both Terraform Plan and Terraform Apply outputs are captured with each Pull Request as Comments.

+* [Terraform Plan](.github/workflows/terraform.plan.yml) - Automatically triggered when a Pull Request is created with a commit in its own branch.
+May also be triggered manually via the GitHub Actions user interface.

+* [Terraform Apply](.github/workflows/terraform.apply.yml) - Automatically triggerd when an open Pull Request is merged.
+May also be triggered manually via the GitHub Actions user interface.

 If you have any questions or issues, please contact rick.shahid@microsoft.com